nhsconnect/FHIR-NRLS-API/pages/information_retrieval/information_retrieval_overview.md

 The retrieval interaction identifies mechanisms consumers can use to retrieve information from providers and represents the authentication and authorisation requirements for that retrieval.

-The retrival interaction information is important to:
+The retrieval interaction information is important to:

 - **providers** so they can expose information using a mechanism that consumers can understand and utilise.
 - **consumers** so they can understand how to retrieve information from a provider.